Radio stations licensed to broadcast in the UK require a ‘Public File’.

 On our website, and occasionally featured on air, we list events taking place in the local area.
 You are welcome to submit your event details for coverage, and see other events listed, here.

 The station also broadcasts a weekly community show, named Over to You.
 The show is broadcast weeknights between the hours of 19:00 – 20:00 and provides local charities a platform to promote what they do, and engage in a discussion with our host about their impact on the local area.
-You can find out more about our Over to You show, here.
+You can find out more about the show here.

 Huntingdon Community Radio may occasionally appeal for donations to its own charity, the HCR Trust (registered charity no. 1060739).